1.1. Contact organisation

 e-mail contact : ESTAT-SDG-MONITORING@ec.europa.eu

 The indicator is part of the EU Sustainable Development Goals (SDG) indicator set.
-It is used to monitor progress towards SDG 3 on good health and well-being.
+It is used to monitor progress towards SDG 3 on good health and well-being, which are embedded in the European Commission’s 2024-2029 Priorities under 'Supporting people, strenghtening our societes and our social model'.

-SDG 3 aims to ensure health and well-being for all at all ages by improving reproductive, maternal and child health; ending the epidemics of major communicable diseases; reducing non-communicable and mental diseases.
-SDG 3 also calls for reducing behavioural (drugs and alcohol abuse, tobacco) as well as environmental health risk factors (traffic accidents, chemicals and air, water and soil pollution and contamination).
+SDG 3 aims to ensure health and promote well-being for all at all ages by improving reproductive, maternal and child health; ending the epidemics of major communicable diseases; and reducing non-communicable and mental diseases.
+SDG 3 also calls for reducing behavioural and environmental health risk factors.

 Main prerequisite for meeting these objectives are universal health coverage; access to sexual and reproductive health-care services and to safe, affordable and effective medicines and vaccines for all.
 Standardised death rates that are used for this indicator take into account that countries with larger shares of older inhabitants also have higher death rates.